 Because non-owner car insurance policies are atypical, major insurers may not offer you coverage.
 Instead, the insurer may refer you to a non-standard car insurance company.
 Some examples of these insurers include Direct Insurance, The General Insurance and Titan Insurance.

 Non-standard auto insurers specialize in offering coverage to high-risk drivers, and those seeking non-owner auto insurance are sometimes considered high-risk.
-If you don't currently have an auto insurance policy or haven't had one for quite some time, insurers will view you as more risky than drivers who have maintained consistent coverage.
-This is true even if you haven't needed car insurance—which is likely, considering you are seeking a non-owner car insurance policy.
+If you don't currently have an auto insurance policy or haven't had one for quite some time, insurers will view you as riskier than drivers who have maintained consistent coverage.
+This is true even if you haven't needed car insurance — which is likely, considering you are seeking a non-owner car insurance policy.

 Furthermore, non-standard auto insurance policies may be the only option if you are seeking an SR-22 non-owner car insurance policy.
 This is often the case for drivers who have had their licenses suspended (often for a DUI), don't own a car and need an SR-22 filed to get their licenses reinstated.
 An SR-22 is a form an insurance company files on your behalf that proves that you have liability insurance.